 About DWS Group

-DWS Group (DWS) is one of the world's leading asset managers with EUR 662bn of assets under management (as of 31 December 2018).
-Building on more than 60 years of experience and a reputation for excellence in Germany and across Europe, DWS has come to be recognized by clients globally as a trusted source for integrated investment solutions, stability and innovation across a full spectrum of investment disciplines.
+DWS Group (DWS) is one of the world's leading asset managers with EUR 793bn of assets under management (as of 31 December 2020).
+Building on more than 60 years of experience, it has a reputation for excellence in Germany, Europe, the Americas and Asia.
+DWS is recognized by clients globally as a trusted source for integrated investment solutions, stability and innovation across a full spectrum of investment disciplines.

-DWS wants to innovate and shape the future of investing: with approximately 3,600 employees in offices all over the world, we are local while being one global team.
+DWS wants to innovate and shape the future of investing: with approximately 3,500 employees in offices all over the world, we are local while being one global team.
+We are investors – entrusted to build the best foundation for our clients’ future.

 This release contains forward-looking statements.
 Forward-looking statements are statements that are not historical facts; they include statements about our beliefs and expectations and the assumptions underlying them.
-These statements are based on plans, estimates and projections as they are currently available to the management of DWS.
+These statements are based on plans, estimates and projections as they are currently available to the management of DWS Group GmbH & Co.
+KGaA.
 Forward-looking statements therefore speak only as of the date they are made, and we undertake no obligation to update publicly any of them in light of new information or future events.

 By their very nature, forward-looking statements involve risks and uncertainties.
 A number of important factors could therefore cause actual results to differ materially from those contained in any forward-looking statement.
 Such factors include the conditions in the financial markets in Germany, in Europe, in the United States and elsewhere from which we derive a substantial portion of our revenues and in which we hold a substantial portion of our assets, the development of asset prices and market volatility, the implementation of our strategic initiatives, the reliability of our risk management policies, procedures and methods, and other risks.